- 1 Introduction

 There may be associated swelling, erythematous overlying skin, and systemic symptoms such as fever.
 On examination, the epididymis is tender and pain may be relieved on elevation of the testis (Prehn’s sign).

-It is most commonly bacterial in origin, either STI-related organisms in sexually active younger males or enteric organisms in older males.
+Epididymitis is most commonly bacterial in origin, either STI-related organisms in sexually active younger males or enteric organisms in older males.
 Most cases can be treated with oral antibiotics and analgesia.
-More detail can be found here.

 Inguinal hernia can pass into the scrotum via the external inguinal ring, entering the inguinal canal initially at the internal ring (indirect hernia) or through Hesslebach’s triangle (direct hernia).
 Passing into the scrotum they run alongside the spermatic cord.